spryker/spryker-docs/_includes/pbc/all/install-features/202404.0/marketplace/install-the-marketplace-merchant-b2b-contract-requests-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that when merchant relation request is created, merchant receives a notification email.
+Make sure that, when a merchant relation request is created, the merchant receives a notification email.

 {% endinfo_block %}